Saint Laurent Flagship Store Paris

 Polyhedron is an intimate manifesto on love, absence, and selfhood.
 From the violated spectacle of the Eiffel Tower to dishes at midnight, a fleeting hummingbird, and the cosmic elements of stars and dirt, it explores the space we occupy between earth and sky.
 The piece confronts the roles women are cast into — muse, maid, specimen — rejecting the projections and performances of men, a journey from silence and erasure toward limitlessness, refusing to be reduced to an image in someone else’s story.

-Paris.
 The city of love.

 Not the city of romance.

 Love takes one person.
-Romance takes two.

-Paris never taught me romance.
-Only loneliness and misunderstanding.
+Paris only taught me loneliness and misunderstanding.

-silence carving out a chasm only I am invited to explore.
+And out of that birthed love: absence swelling with its own answers, silence carving out a chasm only I am invited to explore.

 Demands calcify into unspoken obligations.